shacl/cmake/shacl_FetchContent/README.md

 `FetchContent_Declare` and `FetchContent_MakeAvailable`.
 The intent of this CMake module to provide a means of managing, recording, and sharing software dependency usage during software development.
-This module leverages features provided via CMake while adjusting defaults to avoid surprises during code development.
+This module leverages features provided via CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html#fetchcontent) while adjusting defaults to avoid surprises during code development.

-It provides the following for each dependency with name <PackageName>:
+It provides the FetchContent capabilities for Git repositories with the following adjustments for a dependency with name <PackageName>:
+  * First tries to find the dependency via `find_package(<PackageName>)` by default even if `FIND_PACKAGE_ARGS` was not specified in the call to `shacl_FetchContent_Declare`.
+    If <PackageName> wasn't found then it will be downloaded via a network connection from the specified `GIT_REPOSITORY`.
+  * Provides a configure-time variable `shacl.fetchcontent.<PackageName>.override_find_package` to toggle force fetching of <PackageName> as though `OVERRIDE_FIND_PACKAGE` was specified.
   * Enables relative URLs in the `GIT_REPOSITORY` argument
-  * First calls `find_package(<PackageName>)` by default if `FIND_PACKAGE_ARGS` was not specified in the call to `shacl_FetchContent_Declare`
   * Sets the default value of `FETCHCONTENT_UPDATES_DISCONNECTED_<PackageName>` to `ON`
   * Prints information about where dependencies were found whether they were found via system install or fetched

+While CMake's FetchContent can be used to fetch things other than git repositories, shacl::cmake's FetchContent method should only be used when fetching git repositories.

 In order to incorporate this functionality into your CMake project, add the following lines to your project's highest level `CMakeLists.txt`.